 in Copyright Law?

-So why is it some claims of musical copyright infringement have successful outcomes for some parties, but not so much for others?
+So why do claims of musical copyright infringement have successful outcomes for some parties, but not for others?
 We would need to explore elements of copyright law that pertain to the protection of musical compositions.

 With the Copyright Act of 1976, specific protections were placed on musical compositions.
 The Act details that anytime an original piece of music is written, a copyright exists.
 Registering the song with the US Copyright Office is not required, but it will offer further protections if the work is ever the basis for an infringement argument.
 With a copyright registration, a musical artist can protect specific aspects of the composition such as the rhythm or chord progressions for instance.
 To prove a copyright infringement, two elements must be proven: access and substantial similarity.